The Unbiblical Reality of the Blog Post: Ten Reasons to Burn a Koran

 John C. Rankin (August 30, 2010)

-On August 22, 2010, Fran Ingram of the Dove World Outreach Center in Gainesville, Florida, posted an article: Ten Reasons to Burn a Koran (on the homepage of www.doveworld.org).
+On August 22, 2010, Fran Ingram of the Dove World Outreach Center in Gainesville, Florida, posted an article: Ten Reasons to Burn a Koran (it was on the homepage of doveworld.org, no longer active).

 I have been in phone conversation and email communications with Fran, seeking to dissuade the church and its pastor, Terry Jones, from such a hostile action planned for September 11, 2010.
 Fran is both gracious in her person, and verbally articulate in advocating her position.